 ⇒ The caller reaches the first audio prompts and the IVR

-Now depending on the opening times, the calendars, and the origin, the call will take different directions in the flow as you can already see.
+Based on the opening times, calendars, and caller's origin, the call will follow different directions in the flow.

-We need to be careful in which order we set up the call flow.
-As you also offer an English flow, you need to make sure you test the caller origin first.
-Because imagine: you have someone calling in from the US after hours and instead of hearing the after-hour audio prompt in English, they get a French message.
-Just keep that in mind - the order matters later on when you build the call-flow with babelforce.
+The order in which we set up the call flow is crucial.
+Since you offer an English flow as well, it's essential to test the caller's origin first.
+Imagine someone calling from the US after hours and instead of hearing the after-hour audio prompt in English, they receive a French message.
+Therefore, remember that the order matters when building the call flow with babelforce.

-But back to the theoretical part: we are actually down to six different directions the call might take at the first intersection.
-Let me show you why:
+Now, let's focus on the theoretical part.
+There are six possible paths the call might take at the first intersection.
+Here's why:

 1. After hour calls:

-- Your caller is from the US and calling after hours so you need to forward the call to an English After Hour prompt
+- US caller calling after hours: Forward the call to an English After Hour prompt.

-- Your caller is NOT from the US and calling after hours so you need to forward the call to a French After Hour prompt
+- Non-US caller calling after hours: Forward the call to a French After Hour prompt.

 2. Non-business day:

-- Your caller is from the US and calling on a non-business day so you need to forward the call to an English Non-Business Day audio prompt (or you might decide to use the same prompt as for the After Hour case)
+- US caller calling on a non-business day: Forward the call to an English Non-Business Day audio prompt (or use the same prompt as for the After Hour case).

-- Your caller is NOT from the US and calling on a non-business day so you need to forward the call to a French Non-Business Day audio prompt (or you might decide to use the same prompt as for the After Hour case)
+- Non-US caller calling on a non-business day: Forward the call to a French Non-Business Day audio prompt (or use the same prompt as for the After Hour case).

 3. Your service is open

-- Your caller is from the US and so you send the caller to an IVR with an English audio prompt
+- US caller: Send the caller to an IVR with an English audio prompt.

-- Your caller is NOT from the US and so you send the caller to an IVR with a French audio prompt
+- Non-US caller: Send the caller to an IVR with a French audio prompt.

 ⇒ The IVR choices

-When calls enter the IVR we are down to two parallel flows, the French and the English.
-However, after the IVR, the flow will split again and we'll end up with six different paths as you will see.
+Once calls enter the IVR, we have two parallel flows: French and English.
+However, after the IVR, the flow will split again, resulting in six different paths.

-These are the available paths the call can go next:
+These are the available paths the call can take next: